opengisch/QField-docs/documentation/how-to/advanced-how-tos/xlsforms-plugin.en.md

 ---
-title: XLS-Form Converter
+title: XLSForm Converter
-tx_slug: documentation_xls-form_plugin
+tx_slug: documentation_xlsforms_plugin
 ---

 # XLSForm Converter Plugin for QGIS

-Use the **XLSForm Converter** plugin to convert existing XLS forms into QGIS projects.
+Use the **XLSForm Converter** plugin to convert existing XLSForms into QGIS projects.
 This tool migrates all configurations from your form into a configured project alongside a geopackage containing your survey layers.
 The plugin allows you to upload the result directly to QFieldCloud provided you have installed QFieldSync.
 Once converted, the resulting project is ready to be loaded into QField for use in the field.

-## XLS Forms
+## XLSForms

-XLS Forms is a standard used by several survey products such as [ODK](https://getodk.org/) or [KoboToolbox](https://www.kobotoolbox.org/).
+XLSForms is a standard used by several survey products such as [ODK](https://getodk.org/) or [KoboToolbox](https://www.kobotoolbox.org/).
-XLS Forms is built on a spreadsheet format using Excel as the standard.
+XLSForms is built on a spreadsheet format using Excel as the standard.
 In simple terms a survey is made up of several "Questions" that can be presented in different formats (integer, text, lists etc.).
-To learn more about the standard please visit [More about XLS forms](https://xlsform.org/en/)
+To learn more about the standard please visit [More about XLSForms](https://xlsform.org/en/)

 ## How to install the plugin